kkarsten62/QMapShack.AppImage/README.md

 # QMapShack.AppImage
 Build **ONE single QMapShack executable file** based on **QMapShack** latest development commits by using **Docker** and **AppImage**.

-* You are using a Linux distribution like Ubuntu, Fedora, Mint, ... ?
+* You are using a Linux distribution like Ubuntu, Fedora, openSUSE, Manjaro, ... ?
 * And you are not coding by your self?
 * So you would like not to set up a complex build environment on your computer?
 * But you would like to review and test the latest development commits?